Emergency folder for family handover documents on table

 Funeral Wishes and Personal Preferences

 When wishes are written down, families do not have to guess.
+That matters more than most people expect.

 White flower on white textile